-At the date of this report the Board consisted of four Non-Executive Directors.
+At the date of this report the Board consisted of five Non-Executive Directors.
 Each Director has undertaken to provide the Board with all information that is relevant to the assessment of his/her independence in a timely manner.
 The Board has assessed the independence of its members and is of the view that the following Directors are independent:

-Mr. G A Billings - Non-Executive
+- Mr G A Billings Non-Executive

+- Mr R A Harrington Non-Executive

-Ms. C L Hayman - Non-Executive
+- Ms C L Hayman Non-Executive

-Dr. M J Sleigh - Non-Executive
+- Dr M J Sleigh Non-Executive

-Under the ASX Corporate Governance Principles and Recommendations Mr P R Robinson does not qualify as independent as he is a Director of Washington H. Soul Pattinson and Company Limited, a major shareholder of the Company.
+Under the ASX Corporate Governance Principles and Recommendations Mr P R Robinson does not qualify as independent as he was a Director of Washington H. Soul Pattinson and Company Limited, a major shareholder of the Company, during the current financial year.

 Although Mr Robinson does not meet the criteria for independence in accordance with the ASX Corporate Governance Principles and Recommendations, all Directors are committed to bring their independent views and judgement to the Board and, in accordance with the Corporations Act 2001, must inform the Board if they have any interest that could conflict with those of the Company.
 Where the Board considers that a significant conflict exists it may exercise its discretion to determine whether the Director concerned may be present at the meeting while the item is considered.
-For these reasons the Board believes that Mr Robinson can be considered to be acting independently in the execution of his duties.
+As a result of such consideration, the Board believes that Mr Robinson can be considered to be acting independently in the execution of his duties.
 The Company has established a Nomination Committee which currently consists of the Chairman of the Board and three independent Non-Executive Directors.
 The Committee periodically reviews the Board's membership having regard to the Company's particular needs, both present and future.
 Where a committee member is due for re-election at the next Annual General Meeting, that Director abstains from consideration of their nomination for re-election.

 The Company has a Board Nomination Policy that sets out the process by which candidates are identified and selected, the use of professional intermediaries and the requirement for a diverse range of candidates to be considered.
-This policy may be viewed in the Corporate Governance section of the Company's web site at www.clovercorp.com.au.
+This policy may be viewed in the Corporate Governance section of the Company's website at www.clovercorp.com.au.

-The Nomination committee considers the structure, balance and skills of the Board in making decisions regarding appointment, retirement and nominations for re-election.
+The Nomination Committee considers the structure, balance and skills of the Board in making decisions regarding appointment, retirement and nominations for re-election.
 When a vacancy occurs, the necessary and desirable skills, expertise and experience required to complement the Board are identified and a process to identify the most appropriate candidates is implemented.
 The committee engages recruitment consultants and other independent experts to undertake research and assessment as required.